CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     Replace `<ip_address>` by the address of the new server, `<vm_name>` by its name, and finally `<number>` is the node id number.
 It has to be unique for every node, ideally consecutive numbers.

     Once the file is updated, you need to stop the mount and restart the `ocfs2` in every node in the cluster.
 Lastly, remount the volume in every VM node.

+* **What happens if a VM gets disconnected?**

+    If

+## Upsream documentation

+- ....